Back to Blog

 The Opener

-A welcoming open tee shot that sets the tone.
-Straight fairway with a slight right-to-left curve.
-Good warm-up hole — throw a neutral midrange and get your release dialled in before the wooded sections.
+Par 3 with a designated drop zone.
+A welcoming tee shot that sets the tone, but the OB and drop zone rule mean you can't completely zone out.
+Throw a neutral midrange and get your release dialled in before the wooded sections.

 9